Espen Sandberg: Early life and career

 Espen Sandberg was born in Sandefjord, Norway on 17 June 1971.
-Growing up in the 1980s, Sandberg and his childhood friend Joachim Rønning spent their free time making short films with Joachim's father's 30-pound home video camera, one of few burdens for being the first of the video generation.
+Growing up in the 1980s, Sandberg and his childhood friend Joachim Rønning spent their free time making short films with Joachim's father's 30-pound home video camera, one of the few burdens for being the first of the video generation.
 He has two sons named Peder and Axel and one daughter named Ea.

 In 1992 they both attended Stockholm Film School in Sweden, and graduated in 1994.
 Later that year they served their mandatory time in the military making propaganda films for the Royal Norwegian Army.
 In 1995 they founded their own company.
 They called it "Roenberg", which is their last names put together.
 Early in 1996 they began directing commercials and music videos professionally in Oslo.
 Their extensive and award-winning work in commercials in Scandinavia led to major international commissions such as ads for Airbus, Nintendo, Coca-Cola, GE and Nokia.
 Sandberg and Rønning established themselves in the American market with their spots for Capital One, Labatt's and especially with their USA Today Super Bowl 2001 Viewer's Poll-winning spot Rex for Budweiser.
 Together with fellow Norwegian director, Harald Zwart, they own and run Motion Blur, a production house for commercials.
 Founded in 2002 it is now one of the largest and most award-winning productions companies in Scandinavia.